Parent: Paternity issues

 A paternity test is conducted to prove paternity, that is, whether a male is the biological father of another individual.
 This may be relevant in view of rights and duties of the father.
 Similarly, a maternity test can be carried out.
 This is less common, because at least during childbirth and pregnancy, except in the case of a pregnancy involving embryo transfer or egg donation, it is obvious who the mother is.
 However, it is used in a number of events such as legal battles where a person's maternity is challenged, where the mother is uncertain because she has not seen her child for an extended period of time, or where deceased persons need to be identified.

 Although not constituting completely reliable evidence, several congenital traits such as attached earlobes, a widow's peak, or the cleft chin, may serve as tentative indicators of (non-) parenthood as they are readily observable and inherited via autosomal-dominant genes.

 A more reliable way to ascertain parenthood is via DNA analysis (known as genetic fingerprinting of individuals), although older methods have included ABO blood group typing, analysis of various other proteins and enzymes, or using human leukocyte antigens.
-The current techniques for paternity testing are using polymerase chain reaction and restriction fragment length polymorphism.
+The current techniques for paternity testing use polymerase chain reaction and restriction fragment length polymorphism.
 For the most part, however, genetic fingerprinting has all but taken over all the other forms of testing.